 However, because the medial aspect of the scapula is not directly attached to the axial skeleton, but is rather held in place and connected to the thorax and vertebral column by muscles, the scapula can move freely across the posterior thoracic wall (scapulothoracic joint).
 This allows the arm to move with the scapula, providing a wide range of movement and mobility for the upper limb compared to the lower limb.

 Along with the spine, there are two more processes: the coracoid and acromion process.
-The coracoid process is a beak-like bent anterolateral projection from the superior border.
-Inferior to the coracoid process is the glenoid cavity, superiorly lies the lateral part of the clavicle and medial to the coracoid process is the suprascapular notch (for nerve passage) which connects the base of the coracoid process to the superior border.
+The coracoid process is a beak-like bent that projects anterolaterally from the superior border.
+Inferior to the coracoid process is the glenoid cavity.
+Superiorly lies the lateral part of the clavicle and medial to the coracoid process is the suprascapular notch (for nerve passage) which connects the base of the coracoid process to the superior border.
 The coracoid process allows the attachment of various muscles and ligaments.
-Ligaments of the coracoid process are:
+The ligaments of the coracoid process are:

 - Coracohumeral ligament - to the greater tubercle of the humerus